Claire's: Asbestos recalls

 Claire's have been subject to numerous cases of alleged "asbestos presence" in its products.
 These traces have been found in products containing talcum powder, a naturally occurring silicate substance.
 Talcum powder has been known to contain traces of asbestos, a recognized human carcinogen.
 On March 5, 2019, Claire's stated that the Food and Drug Administration (FDA) believed some of the company's products may have been contaminated with asbestos.
 Claire's stated that the FDA had "mis-characterized fibers in the products as asbestos, in direct contradiction to established EPA and USP criterion for classifying asbestos fibers".

 On March 11, 2019, the FDA tested more Claire's products, indicating "the possible presence of asbestos".
 The affected products were sold between October 2016 to March 2019.
 In response to the FDA claim, Claire's stated they continue to have confidence in the safety of their products, however also issued a voluntary recall and advised consumers to discontinue use.
 On May 30, 2019, a JoJo Siwa cosmetic kit was voluntarily recalled due to the FDA warning consumers of "the possible presence of asbestos".
 The powder eyeshadow element of the kit was affected due to the possible presence of "trace amounts of asbestos fibers".
-Claire's stated these trace amounts were acceptable by European and Canadian cosmetic regulations, and they had ended the use of talc powder in its products.
+Claire's stated these trace amounts were acceptable by European and Canadian cosmetic regulations, and they had ended the use of talcum powder in its products.

 The company still "continues to have confidence in the safety and composition of its products" and "is not aware of any adverse reactions, injuries or illness caused by the possible presence of asbestos in the recalled products".
-Siwa posted a video informing her audience Claire's would accept refunds of products new and used, stating she puts her "trust into other people's hands" with her products and was working to recall items from all shelves.
+Siwa posted a video informing her audience that Claire's would accept refunds of products new and used, stating she puts her "trust into other people's hands" with her products and was working to recall items from all shelves.